 If you’re a creative social butterfly who’s also a natural leader, party planning could be the ideal career for you.

-In fact, while party planning can be exciting, fun, and uniquely challenging, it can also be deeply satisfying.
-That’s especially true when you put on flawless events that celebrate your clients’ most important moments that their guests love.
+In fact, event planning can be exciting, fun, and uniquely challenging, but it can also be deeply satisfying.
+That’s especially true when you put on flawless events that celebrate your clients’ most important moments and that their guests love.

-So, what does it take to be a party planner?
+So, what does it take to get into the event planning business?
 Here’s what you’ll need to get started.

-- How to Become a Party Planner with No Experience
+- How to Become an Event Planner with No Experience

-- 5 Key Qualities to Be a Professional Party Planner
+- The 5 Key Qualities to Be a Professional Event Planner

 - What’s the Difference Between a Party Planner vs an Event Planner?

-How to Become a Party Planner with No Experience
+How to Become an Event Planner with No Experience

-You don’t need any special certifications or degrees to get into party planning, but you will need some fundamental knowledge, skills, and resources if you want to be successful.
+You don’t need any special certifications or degrees or any big amount of capital to get into the party planning business, but you will need some fundamental knowledge, skills, and resources if you want to be successful.

 The good news is that you can get on the fast track here with these insider tips from industry-leading party planners.

-Steps to get into the event planning business without any experience:
+Steps to start an event planning business without any experience or money: